Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Fermionic Harper Hofstadter graviton spectra

 \section{Fermionic Harper Hofstadter graviton spectra}

 In this section we present numerical results for the spectra of graviton operators discussed in the previous section in the context of the fermionic HH model.
 We start with a direct comparison of the spectra of two operators as a function of the flux per plaquette $n_\phi$ (Sec. \ref{sec:III_spectra}) and then introduce an analysis on such finite size spectral functions which allow us to extract an intrinsic lifetime of the graviton-mode (Sec. \ref{sec:HHnum_lifetime}).
-We will present results for a finite range interaction $V(r)=1/r$ for $r\leq 2$ and 0 otherwise (the lattice spacing is set to $a_0 = 1$).
+We will present results for finite range interaction $f(r)=1/r$ for $r\leq r_c$ and 0 otherwise (the HH square lattice spacing is set to $a_0 = 1$).
+In all cases we will keep the operator $O_{nn}^\pm$ the same, i.e. $f_G(r)=1/r$ up to $r_G=2\sqrt{2}$ and 0 otherwise.
 We study square lattice systems of size $L_x \times L_y$ at $\nu=1/3$ magnetic filling, i.e., $N=\nu n_\phi L_xL_y$ particles.